He's currently enjoying a massive salary, and a major managerial move at Eintracht Frankfurt now looks increasingly likely | Goal.com India

 As the season enters its final weeks, the circumstances could not be more different, particularly since Jaissle already knows the Bundesliga, albeit only as a former TSG Hoffenheim player.
 According to Sport1, he ticks an important box for Eintracht Frankfurt's managerial search: the club wants a German-speaking coach who can "bring back high-intensity football and get the crowd fired up".
 Jaissle certainly matches that profile.

-Eintracht have already made an approach to Jaissle, who recently won the Asian Champions League for the second time with Al-Ahli and is under contract there until 2027.
-For his part, Jaissle is reportedly even prepared to take a significant pay cut from his current massive salary of 15 million euros if an ambitious Bundesliga or Premier League club comes knocking.
+Eintracht have already sounded out Jaissle, who recently won the Asian Champions League for the second time with Al-Ahli and is under contract there until 2027.
+For his part, Jaissle is even prepared to take a significant pay cut from his current massive salary of 15 million euros if an ambitious Bundesliga or Premier League club comes knocking.

 - AFP

-Unlike Jaissle, re-hiring Hütter would not incur a compensation fee, as the Austrian has been without a club since leaving AS Monaco in October.
+Unlike Jaissle, re-hiring Hütter would not trigger a compensation fee, as the Austrian has been without a club since leaving AS Monaco in October last year.

 "We are in talks.
-We want to find a solution soon," Krösche said recently regarding the timetable for the search for a manager.
-According to Bild, the club aims to wrap up the process as early as next week.
+We want to find a solution soon," Krösche said recently regarding the club's managerial search timeline.
+According to Bild, Eintracht Frankfurt aims to wrap up its decision as early as next week.